-Hasselblad X1D versus Leica S Typ 007
+Hasselblad X1D vs Leica S Typ 007

-The Hasselblad X1D-50c and the Leica S (Typ 007) are two professional cameras that were announced, respectively, in June 2016 and September 2014.
+The Hasselblad X1D-50c and the Leica S (Typ 007) are two professional cameras that were revealed to the public, respectively, in June 2016 and September 2014.
 The X1D is a mirrorless interchangeable lens camera, while the S Typ 007 is a DSLR.
 Both cameras are equipped with a medium format sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Leica provides 37.5 MP.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Leica provides 37.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is notably larger (31 percent) than the Hasselblad X1D.
 Moreover, the S Typ 007 is substantially heavier (74 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Leica S Typ 007||6.3 in||4.7 in||3.1 in||44.4 oz||..||Y||Sep 2014||24,490|